yasminzy/enlightenment-news/README.md

 };
 ```

 3. `state`: I structure this in a way that helps me get the data easily.
 Everything except the article and tag search data is stored here.
-Those two can be anything so I choose to make them manage their own data.
+Those two can be anything so I choose to make them manage their data.

 ```js
 export const state = () => ({